Cudlin/Cudlin/Quix - ReadMe.md

-# Download The Quix Software
+# Download The Cudlin Software